-This context is associated with Merriam Park's initial growth as an interurban suburban residence park, and its rapid integration into the continuous residential fabric of the expanding Midway District.
-Merriam Park was the idea of John L. Merriam and his son, William R. Merriam, and was promoted by real estate dealers with the boosterism typical of the 1880s.
+This context is associated with Merriam Park's initial growth as an interurban suburban residence park, one which quickly became part of the continuous residential fabric of the expanding Midway District.
+Merriam Park was the idea of John L. Merriam and his son, William Merriam, and was promoted by real estate dealers with the boosterism typical of the 1880s.
 During the period from 1882 to 1916, more than seventy percent of the study area's housing stock was completed, along with its first-generation churches, the Longfellow School, and a substantial business district at Prior and St. Anthony Avenues.
 Merriam Terrace Park was set aside as a public park and was the centerpiece of the thirty-block neighborhood at the edge of the Midway Transfer Yards.
 A nationwide financial panic in the mid-1890s generally slowed development throughout the city, but lots across much of this area were already built up.
-Like the rest of the original plat, Marshall Avenue development was generally completed between 1901 and 1930, encouraged by a rebounding economy, the development of electric streetcar service, and the continuing growth of nearby Midway employment.
+Like the rest of the original plat, Marshall Avenue development was generally completed between 1901 and 1930, encouraged by a rebounding economy, the electric streetcar service that followed the opening of the Marshall-Lake Street bridge, and the growth of nearby Midway employment.

-Although the edges of the original plat (1882) soon blended with the development of adjacent residential areas, for a short period Merriam Park appears to have embodied the idea-one communicated primarily by the developers in the real estate press-that a special neighborhood at the center of Saint Paul's new Midway was being created.
+Although the edges of the original plat (1882) soon blended with the development of adjacent residential areas, for a short period Merriam Park appears to have embodied the idea-one communicated primarily by the developers in the real estate press-that a special neighborhood at the center of Saint Paul's new Midway had been created.
 The components of this neighborhood included stylish houses, a seven-acre park, four churches, numerous other institutions and community organizations, and a direct rail connection to downtown Minneapolis and Saint Paul.
-The early residents of the area were often characterized as wealthy businessmen and their families, but there was great occupational and income diversity.
-This diversity would increase during the early twentieth century with the settlement of many laborers, artisans, and other employees of the Minnesota Transfer Yard and its industries.
+The early residents of the area were often characterized as wealthy businessmen and their families, but there was great diversity in occupations, and this increased through the early twentieth century, with many laborers, artisans, and other employees of the Minnesota Transfer Yard and its industries.